Vanguard Super: Performance, features and fees

 Vanguard Super allows you to choose investments across both diversified options and single sector options.

 Single sector investments are investments into 1 area.
 For example, you only invest in Australian shares.
-You can mix and match among single sector options for a combination of risk levels.
+You can mix and match among single sector options to create your own investment mix.

 Diversified investments are pre-mixed solutions incorporating several of the single sectors.